TheOdinProject/curriculum/foundations/git_basics/git_basics.md

 An atomic commit is a commit that includes changes related to only one feature or task of your program.
 There are two main reasons for doing this: first, if something you change turns out to cause some problems, it is easy to revert the specific change without losing other changes; and second, it enables you to write better commit messages.

-As for writing better commit messages, this [Chris Beams](https://github.com/cbeams) article on [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/) provides excellent guidelines for writing neat and concise commit messages.

 ### Conclusion
 You may not feel completely comfortable with Git at this point, which is normal.
 It's a skill that you will get more comfortable with as you use it.